ironbar/arc25/docs/04_Initial_Plan.md

 - I could teach the model to draw.
 Given some painting generate code to create the painting.
 That might help the model to learn the 2d structure of the grids.
 - Focus on an end to end approach.
 On ARC24 I lost the focus and mostly worked on pre-training.
 I should always evaluate the end to end system, although it requires more compute is the right way to do it.
 - Being able to create embeddings with 2d information could be a boost for the model.
 That needs to be done when pre-training the model.
+- Deepseek-R1 paper describes that for small LLMs it is better to use distillation from bigger models than to use RL.